bennybitcoin/rover_sim/writeup_BenBamberger.md

 I was very succesful in transforming the rover camera image into navigable angles for the rover to drive in.
 I did however struggle in creating logic to guide the rover towards the target rocks.
 I attempted to create a new mode called "tracking" (I commented the code out in my submission) in order to slow the rover and guide it towards the rocks.
 I had many complications where the rover would simply stop and spin and was unable to teach it to pick up rocks.
 I will keep working towards a more effective solution in the weeks to come, I found it to be an interesting challenge.

+Video file is in the main github directory and is named rover_sim.webm